Boys Town Helped Sam Find the Best Version of Himself

 Make a Social Splash

-Update your profile pic and cover photo on Facebook to show your support and make a splash on social media.
-Download the image to your computer then upload it to social media as your new profile picture.
+Update your Facebook profile picture and cover photo to show your support and make a splash on social media.
+Download the image, to your computer then upload it to social media as your new profile picture.

 Download Sam's Facebook cover photo and profile pic